turingschool/will-andy-pick-me/README.md

 - Images of comp below
 - An assets directory is provided in the repo, and colors are provided in the CSS file
-- Do _not_ spend time making this page responsive
+- Do _not_ spend time making this page responsive to screen size

 **Iteration 1:** Add Random Message Functionality